-Some problems are easier to solve in a multiobjective scenario example: TSP [Knowles et al. 2001]

-$\in S_n \to f(\pi)$ $\pi \in S_n \to (f_1(\pi, a, b), f_2(\pi, a, b))$ by addition of new "helper objectives" [Jensen 2004] job-shop scheduling [Jensen 2004], frame structural design [Greiner et al. 2007], theoretical (runtime) analyses [Brockhoff et al. 2009]
+Some problems are easier to solve in a multiobjective scenario example: TSP by addition of new "helper objectives" [Jensen 2004] job-shop scheduling [Jensen 2004], frame structural design [Greiner et al. 2007], theoretical (runtime) analyses [Brockhoff et al. 20091 by decomposition of the single objective